Frequently Asked Questions

 Visit the Doctor of Philosophy course page for more information.

-Please refer to the Higher Degree Research Fees page.
+Visit the Higher Degree Research Fees page for more information.

 Are there orientation sessions for new HDR candidates?